tikkikkit21/LinkedInLearning/Python/TensorFlowTables/README.md

     - We take the grid row by row and append to our flattened row
     - Result is a long vector of 28x28 = 784 values

-## Loss, Gradient Descent, Optimizers
+## Working with Loss, Gradient Descent, Optimizers
 ### Loss
 - The loss function determine the quantity that will be minimized during training